 Around the same time, there was a similar minimalist pedal being offered by a company called Coombe that was shaped like a cut-away cross.

-Well, I’m pleased to say that the Coombe brand has truly reemerged, not only offering a revised version of their original pedal, but a new model called the Millennium Pro, which I have in my possession.
+Well, I’m pleased to say that the Coombe brand has truly reemerged, not only offering a revised version of their original pedal, but a new model called the Millennium Pro, which I recently received a pair to review.

 As you can glean from the images, the pedal boasts an altogether new design, featuring a larger platform, dual-row stainless steel bearings and an innovation cleat system that upholds Coombe’s inimitable attention to detail.